Shop

 4. Supplement Wisely

-I recommend three supplements, taken in the morning, to support low mood and energy:
+I like to use three supplements, taken in the morning, to support low mood and energy:

 Antidepressant medications may be another route for individuals.
 It's a good idea when symptoms are so strong that they greatly impact functioning, or if the above measures have not been sufficient.
 Most physicians prescribe SSRIs to begin with.
 They often help, especially with stress and anxiety symptoms, but since they’re not typically energizing, they may not do much for the sluggishness, sleepiness, or lack of motivation.
 If those symptoms linger after being on an antidepressant for a few weeks, talk to your doctor about something more activating, or consider adding the above supplements.
 There’s evidence that adding SAMe to an antidepressant, for example, can boost the effectiveness of the medication.